JenniferBuehler/jaco-arm-pkgs/jaco_arm/jaco_kinova/README.md

 **Connecting the arm**

 Connect the arm to the USB.

-You *may* need to set the rules for the USB port, but try without this first.
+**[optional] Setting the rules for USB access**

-*[optional] Setting the rules for USB access*
+You *may* need to set the rules for the USB port, but try without this optional step first.

 Edit /etc/udev/rules.d/10-kinova.rules, and rename to 99-kinova.rules.
 It needs the following contents: